My Guide to Being on a Budget

 1. You always want to have AT LEAST $500-$1,000 in your ESF.

 2. You ALWAYS replenish it after you take from it and you ONLY take from it when it's an EMERGENCY.
+A new handbag, fancy TV, or night out on the town is NOT an emergency.

-I went through my closet and sold clothes, I thought twice about every piece of furniture I owned and ended up selling a couple things via Facebook Yard Sale groups, and I sold large items such as Kitchen appliances on Craigslist.
-All the money I made went directly into my emergency savings fund.
+I went through my closet and sold clothes, I thought twice about every piece of furniture I owned and ended up selling a couple things via Yard Sale groups, and I sold large items such as Kitchen appliances on Craigslist.
+All the money I made went directly into my ESF.
+Build up your ESF first BEFORE you start paying down debts!

 6. BUILD YOUR MINI SAVINGS FUNDS USING ENVELOPES

+The mini savings funds are a great thing because you can make one up for a certain amount of time like if you're saving for a vacation and then go back to your normal budget amounts.
+This is why I said you can adjust your budget at any time.
 I weighed the benefits of a pet emergency fund vs. pet insurance and it's more sensible for me to put money aside each paycheck in my vet fund.

 7. STOP SPENDING!